eltreum127001/eltreum127001/README.md

 - 👋 Hi, I’m @eltreum127001
-- 👀 I’m a netowrk engineer.
+- 👀 I’m a network engineer.
 - 🌱 I’m currently learning Python network automation and writing my own tools and Network CMDB platform.
-- 💞️ I’m looking to collaborate on things in the future related to automation and configuration template generation.
+- 💞️ I’m looking to collaborate on things in the future related to automation and configuration template generation or API driven netowrking aka SDN.
 - 📫 How to reach me ...
 TBD

 <!---